OussamaBATOUCHE/oussamabatouche.github.io/_pages/home.md

 I am a PhD student in computational data analysis at the <a href='https://www.helsinki.fi/en '>University of Helsinki</a> and part of the Helsinki Urological Cancer Center (<a href='https://www.hucc.fi/'>HUCC</a>).
-At HUCC, I am actively involved in the development of innovative methodologies to analyse and enhance existing clinical practices related to Prostate Cancer (PCa) treatment at <a href='https://www.hus.fi/en'>Helsinki University Hospital (HUS)</a>.
+At HUCC, I am actively developing innovative methodologies to analyse and enhance existing clinical practices related to Prostate Cancer (PCa) treatment at <a href='https://www.hus.fi/en'>Helsinki University Hospital (HUS)</a>.
 Our primary objective is to prevent unnecessary treatment and overdiagnosis.

 My PhD thesis revolves around designing, creating, and utilising statistics and AI models to profile PCa and predict its